Root Cause of Ontario’s Seasonal Allergy Wave

 For this reason I recommend:

-Treating allergies and sensitivities as soon as they crop up; often in kids
+Treating allergies and sensitivities as soon as they crop up

 As a child with eczema, asthma and hayfever, the atopic triad trifecta (how talented of me right?)
 I was shuttled from allergist to allergist, each one pricking my skin, each prick resulting in hives and each assessment declaring me allergic to everything.
 Finally, upon seeing both a Naturopathic Doctor and an Environmental Doctor, we discovered a hidden mould source in my family home that was likely responsible for my severe symptom outbreak and as I began to heal my body from the inside out, my immune system slowly stopped building responses to the innocuous proteins released from the vegetation around me.